How Much Garlic Powder Equals One Clove?

 This post may contain affiliate links.
 Please read our disclosure policy.

 It’s easy to substitute fresh garlic with a number of other garlic products, including garlic powder.
-Even if you’re plum out of garlic in all forms, not all hope is lost.

 One-eighth teaspoon of garlic powder is equal to one standard-sized garlic clove.
 If you’re using this garlic powder to clove ratio, make sure the powder you’re using is pure garlic and not garlic salt, which requires a different substitution ratio.